 The top tether anchorage points can be used in combination with other fastening methods to secure different types of child restraints.

 Fastening tether to top tether anchorage point

-Child restraints installed on any of the outer second row seats can use these anchorage points.
+Child restraints installed on any of the outer rear seats or front passenger seat can use these anchorage points.